AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 - To access members of bases classes that depend on template parameters, you have to qualify the access by `this->` or their class name.
 - Nested classes and member functions can also be templates.
   One application is the ability to implement generic operations with internal type conversions.
+  Limitations apply to member function templates.
 - Template versions of constructors or assignment operators **don’t** replace predefined constructors or assignment operators.
 - By using braced initialization or explicitly calling a default constructor,